dashtangui/topn/README.md

 This repository includes a topn executable that has been build for MacOS.
 If using a different architecture, project will need to be rebuild.

+# Testsing
-# Tests can be executed using the built-in testing command go test.
+The Test Suite can be executed using the built-in testing command go test.